 The periods of time involved are surprisingly large, ranging back to the Paleolithic, when other sorts of humans than Homo Sapiens lived.
 An implication is that portions of our myths may have originated in other hominids who had language, such as, perhaps, Neanderthals.

-1. The Cosmic Hunt is known to us through the Greek myth of Callisto, who was seduced by Zeus and turned into a bear by Zeus' wife Hera.
-Callisto is separated from her son, Arcas.
+1. The Cosmic Hunt, known to us through the Greek myth of Callisto, who was seduced by Zeus and turned into a bear by Zeus' wife Hera.
+Callisto becomes separated from her son, Arcas.
 Years later Arcas is a hunter who unknowingly throws a spear at his mother.
 Zeus saves Callisto by turning her into the constellation Ursa Minor, the "little bear." d'huy found the basic outline of this myth in dozens of cultures and formulated it this way: "A man or an animal pursues or kills one or more animals, and the creatures are changed into constellations."
 Among the findings: Cosmic Hunt myths appeared in most of the human world at least 15,000 years ago. d'Huy draws "trees" to show the interrelations of myths.
 One branch of the Cosmic Hunt tree indicates a connection between the Greek version and the Algonquin.

 2. Pygmalion myths feature a man who makes an artificial female to his liking and then falls in love with her. d'Huy's study linked the myth to a north-south migration in Africa about 2,000 years ago.
 It found that the Greek version (which inspired George Bernard Shaw's Pygmalion) was most similar to a version in Madagascar.

 3. Polyphemus was, in the Greek myth, a giant cyclops- son of Poseidon, the god of the Sea- who trapped Ulysses and his men in his cave, where he planned to eat them.
-The captives devise a sharp stake with which they blind Polyphemus while he sleeps, then escape by clinging to the underbellies of Polyphemus' sheep as they flee the cave. d'huy describes the basic storyline: "A man gets trapped in the cave of a monster and escapes by insinuating himself into a herd of animals under the monster's watchful eye." d'Huy finds a "protomyth" from the Paleolithic that "reflects the belief, widely held by ancient cultures, in the existence of a master of animals who keeps them in a cave and the need for an intermediary to free them."
+The captives devise a sharp stake with which they blind Polyphemus while he sleeps, then escape by clinging to the underbellies of Polyphemus' sheep as they flee the cave. d'huy describes the basic storyline of the Polyphemus myth family: "A man gets trapped in the cave of a monster and escapes by insinuating himself into a herd of animals under the monster's watchful eye." d'Huy finds a "protomyth" from the Paleolithic that "reflects the belief, widely held by ancient cultures, in the existence of a master of animals who keeps them in a cave and the need for an intermediary to free them."
 He also finds a connection with wall paintings, dated around 13,000 BC, in the Cave of the Trois-Freres in the French Pyrenees, in which humans and bison combine body parts and exchange expressive glances.
 Further, "...the artist has meticulously drawn the anus and the vulvar orifice.
 These two elements can be compared with some Amerindian versions of the Polyphemus story where the man hides himself in the animal by entering its anus."

 Maybe the problem is that the old myths (including those adhered to in contemporary religions) reflect either hunting or agricultural life, where animals had real presence, unlike today when we see animals from afar: a squirrel running behind a tree, a bird on a telephone wire.